thephpleague/uri-src/docs/components/7.0/upgrading.md

 + Fragment::new('header2')->getUriComponent(); // returns '#header2'
 ````

-To modify such component you are now required to create a new instance.
+To modify the component content, you are now required to create a new instance.

-### other notable changes
+### Other Notable Changes

 - Support for `__set_state` with no replacement;
 - Support for `float` type as possible argument for components;